linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 As I mentioned, I tried three different pricing approaches.

-NaN.
-Linear programming
+1. Linear programming

 The pricing problem is fully linear problem with local constraints (daily injection/withdrawal) and global constraints (storage start/end level), so can be easily solved with a standard optimizer.
 I actually found this one in a book about energy risk mgmt.

-NaN.
-Dynamic programming
+2. Dynamic programming

 Not much to say here, its very straightforward, no need to do the Monte-Carlo and Logstaff-Schwartz pricing.

-NaN.
-Reinforcement learning (Q-learning algorithm)
+3. Reinforcement learning (Q-learning algorithm)

 # Swing Contracts